Answers to frequently asked questions

 Am I immediately independent when I get the hive?

 Bees, like all animals, need to be taken care of.
-So when you buy one of our hives we also provide online video courses.
-The b-hive and b-box hive have been designed to help you get closer to urban beekeeping, allowing you to watch the swarm without coming into contact.
-In case you want an expert opinion we will help you find a professional beekeeper who will give you live training.
+So when you buy one of our hives we suggest you enroll in beekeeping courses of read up on beekeeping.
+The b-box has been designed to help you get closer to urban beekeeping, allowing you to watch the bees without coming into contact.
+In case you want an expert opinion we offer a package to help you find a professional beekeeper who will give you training.